0P3N50URC3-F0R3V3R/SBRW-COMPILED/README.md

 # SBRW-COMPILED
 this is the NFSW world (Soapbox Racing) precompiled version, all it needs just a database and openfire setup.

-NOTE: There is a portable server too, if you want, all you need to edit the server's IP adresses from 192.168.1.12 to your server's ip address.
+NOTE: There is a portable server too, if you want to use that, all you need to edit the server's IP adresses from 192.168.1.12 to your server's ip address.
+You will need to install redis though. cdn and other stuffs are optional if you are not willing to use your own client.

 Check the RELASES section ---------->